willfaught/willfaught.github.io/content/blog/2011-06-15-thats-all-folks.md

 title: That's All, Folks!
 ---

-I concluded my Master of Science in Computer Science dissertation with the following words, which in retrospect seems remarkable: "Yada, yada, yada — everything I just said."
+I concluded my Master of Science in Computer Science dissertation with the following words, which in retrospect seems remarkable: "Yada, yada, yada &mdash; everything I just said."